What is Natural? A Deep Dive Into Natural Beauty Products

 Natural Beauty Products: How Do You Know What’s Really “Natural?”

-When we think of natural beauty products, we look towards nature.
-Nature to us encompasses vast meadows of native plants with bees buzzing and sustainable farms where crops are grown while replenishing the soil and supporting the local ecosystems.
-We think of plants grown and harvested at their peak and pure oils extracted using the cleanest techniques, like distilling.
+When we think of natural beauty products, we turn to nature itself.
+We picture wide-open meadows full of native plants, bees buzzing between blooms, and sustainable farms growing crops that nourish the soil and support local ecosystems.
+We think of plants harvested at their peak and pure oils extracted using clean, time-tested techniques like distillation.

 Mass-Created Fragrances Can Corrupt “Natural” Beauty Products

-Since crafting natural beauty products is our expertise, we are going to look at natural in terms of fragrances.
-On one end of the spectrum lies synthetic fragrances made in labs and artificially created using chemicals not found in nature.
-On the other are pure essential oils derived from plants.
-In between those two lies the gray area coined as “natural fragrances.”
+Since crafting natural beauty products is our expertise, we focus here on one important element: fragrance.
+On one end of the spectrum are synthetic fragrances created in labs using chemicals that don’t exist in nature.
+On the other are pure essential oils derived directly from plants.
+Between these extremes lies a murky middle ground labeled “natural fragrances.”

 Lab-Created Fragrances: Are They Really Natural?